-The Plan: Given the current enrollment trends and utilization levels, the Planning Team does not recommend specific adjustments to classroom or class lab space.
-Instead, the focus should be on addressing facility deficiencies identified in the assessment and implementing the Master Plan Principles, which include activating the campus, enhancing the educational experience, and implementing enrollment initiatives applicable to all campuses.
+The Plan: Given the current enrollment status and the absence of utilization data for the Fremont campus, specific recommendations for classroom or lab space adjustments are not provided.
+Instead, the focus is on addressing facility deficiencies and adhering to the Master Plan Principles, including activating the campus, enhancing the educational experience, and implementing enrollment initiatives.